 Of course, nowadays, we have such incredible access to imagining, creating and exhibiting our own students' work in online portfolios and our own youtube channels.
 Back in the day, we had to film the stories on 16mm film with a big crew.
 Now, all you need is your mobile device and an internet connection to reach a global audience!

-The Creative Process we employed in those writing workshops is shared with you in the Rocky View Studio Workshop, which contains inspiration, lessons, examples and resources that you can practice yourself and with your students at your own pace, all open and free!
+The Creative Process we employed in those writing workshops is shared with you in the Rocky View Studio Classroom, which contains inspiration, lessons, examples and resources that you can practice yourself and with your students at your own pace, all open and free!
 Plus you can see numerous examples of teacher and student storytelling for the Page, Stage & Screen on the Animation, Bookshelf, RockyDocs and RockyTalks pages.

 In the most important ways, the creative process that we engaged in for the tv show hasn't changed much at all for our classrooms today.
 As teachers, we still design the conditions in our for students to feel safe, mindful and well, and to offer them the opportunity to develop their own voices and creative confidence through cycles of journalling, drafting, feedback, revision and editing with purpose for audience.
 Then we share work that we are proud of with our audience and the world.
 Making students' storytelling visible is the best way I know to foster their originality, express their individual voices and build their creative confidence.